CHC33021 Certificate III in Individual Support (Ageing)

 Entry Requirements

-This qualification consists of 15 units of competency:
+Certificate III in Individual Support Ageing Qualification consists of 15 units of competency:

-• 9 core units
+- 9 core units

-• 6 elective units, including 3 units for the Ageing Specialisation
+- 6 elective units, including 3 units for the Ageing Specialisation

-Course duration depends on the individual student and when they have successfully completed all their assessments.
+Certificate III in Individual Support Ageing Course duration depends on the individual student and when they have successfully completed all their assessments.

 Resource Fee: $100.74

-The Student tuition fees are indicative only and are subject to change given individual circumstances at enrolment.
-Additional fees may apply such as resource fees and other fees.
+The student tuition fees are indicative only and are subject to change given individual circumstances during enrolment.
+Additional fees may apply, such as resource fees and other fees.

-• an Australian citizen; or
+- an Australian citizen;

-• a permanent visa holder; or
+- permanent visa holder, or

-• holders of a sub-class 309, 444, 785, 790, or 820 visa; or
+- holder of a subclass 300, 309, 444, 445, 461, 785, 790, or 820 visa;

-• secondary holders of a temporary visa of sub-class 457 or 482 visa; or
+- secondary holder of a temporary visa of sub-class 188, 457, 482, 489, 491, or 494;

-• Ukraine citizens who are holders of a visa subclass 449 or 786;
+- holders of a visa subclass 449 or 786;

-• Holders of a bridging visa who are eligible to work and who have made a valid application for a subclass 866.
+- holders of a bridging visa who are eligible to work and who have made a valid application for a subclass 866.

-Please contact us for any enquiries regarding funding eligibility or please visit the Jobs and Skills WA website for more information (https://www.jobsandskills.wa.gov.au/).
+Please contact us for any enquiries regarding funding eligibility, or please visit the Jobs and Skills WA website for more information (https://www.jobsandskills.wa.gov.au/).